lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 ## Inductive Definitions

 Adding μ as defined in Conor's Reddit comment at the beginning of the article to this universe leads to positivity issues.
-However, W-types (an alternate way to get recursive types as seen in Martin-Löf's Type Theory) fit in quite neatly.
+However, W-types (an alternative way to get recursive types as seen in [Per Martin-Löf's Type Theory](http://intuitionistic.files.wordpress.com/2010/07/martin-lof-tt.pdf)) fit in quite neatly.

 ```haskell
 data W (S : Set) (T : S → Set) : Set where